PixelHole/Chip-13/Documentation/instructions/IO.md

 	a : Register or Value

-converts the given number into ascii characters and prints them to the screen.
+converts the given number into ascii characters and prints them to the screen. for more information about the Input buffer and how it works read [this article](../Tutorials/Console and IO.md)

 Examples:
 `out 0x31323334`   =>    `1234`